ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 #### Install Add-on 'Internationalization'

-* Install the Add-on 'Internationalization'.
+* Install the Add-on 'Internationalization' via ZQS Store or the Package Manager.
-* Possible via Add-on Manager or via downloading it from the connect directly plus drag/drop onto the application.

 #### Switch Add-on into 'Edit' mode